olegkrivtsov/openbook/README.md

 }
 ```

-The `Book.txt` file should contain the list of chapters to include:
+The `Book.txt` file should contain the list of chapters to include into the book:

 ```
+preface.txt
+acknowledgments.txt
 chapter1.txt
 chapter2.txt
+chapter3.txt
 ...
 ```